Clergy & Staff

-The Rev. Dr. Ronald B. Young began his service as Assistant Rector at Church Church in April 2014.
-Ron was born and raised in Boston Massachusetts.
+The Rev. Dr. Ronald B. Young began his service as Assistant Rector at Christ Church in April 2014.
+Ron was born and raised in Boston, Massachusetts.

 Ron attended Cornell University majoring in both electrical engineering and political science.
 He worked as an electrical engineer for nineteen years in the defense industry in research and development and system and policy analyses.

 In the 1990s he began to explore his calling to ministry and received a Master of Divinity degree from Andover Newton Theological School.
 In 2002 he began doctoral study at the General Theological Seminary with a focus on the history of the Episcopal Church.
 Ron received his Doctor of Theology degree in 2009.